 - What are the financial terms you must agree to for inventory?

 - How will you deal with shipping and customs if necessary?

 - How will you track inventory, issue refunds and deal with customer service?

 Should you form a business entity?
 It is a good idea with e-commerce sites.
 Products are subject to a legal theory known as product liability.
 This theory says that anyone involved in the chain of commerce is jointly liable should a problem arise with a product.
 Practically speaking, this means your site can be found liable if a product fails, even if the cause is clearly an error by the manufacturer.

 A business entity is going to provide you with a shield between your personal assets [home, investments] and the debts of the company.
 You should also consider buying liability insurance to pay for any legal costs, settlements, and judgments that might arise in a legal dispute as well.

-Website design can be a tricky issue with e-commerce sites.
+Website design can be a tricky issue when starting an e-commerce business in California.
 The primary area of concern is the backend of the website.
 The backend is where you load products, track sales and maintain a database of clients.

 Who owns this backend software?
 If you are not careful, you can end up leasing one from a programmer.
 This approach puts you at their mercy.
 If the backend proves to be less than satisfactory, you are stuck with it.
 You can try to move to a new system, but it is often a nightmare.

 Alternatively, you can pay a programmer to develop a custom backend for the proposed site.
 This approach also has a major downside in that it is very expensive.
 It is comparable to the cost of buying a car off a dealer lot versus paying someone to build you a car by hand.